prfraanje/edukit-micropython/README.md

 ```
 rshell -l
 ```
-- Clone or download the py- and mpy-files, at the command line go to the directory (or folder) where the files are stored and copy the mpy files to the `/flash` directory on the Nucleo-F401RE:
+- Clone or download the py- and mpy-files, at the command line go to the directory (or folder) where the files are stored and copy the mpy files to the `/flash` directory on the Nucleo-F401RE (e.g. on Linux, note you may need to specify the serial-port):
 ```
-rshell cp edukit_mp.mpy /flash
-rshell cp ucontroller.mpy /flash
-rshell cp uencoder.mpy /flash
-rshell cp uL6474.mpy /flash
-rshell cp urepl.mpy /flash
+rshell -p /dev/ttyACM0 cp *.mpy /flash/
 ```
-Note, if this is not working, you may need to specify the serial port, e.g. by
+or on Windows
 ```
-rshell -p COM4 cp edukit_mp.mpy /flash
-rshell -p COM4 cp ucontroller.mpy /flash
-rshell -p COM4 cp uencoder.mpy /flash
-rshell -p COM4 cp uL6474.mpy /flash
-rshell -p COM4 cp urepl.mpy /flash
+rshell -p COM4 cp *.mpy /flash/
 ```
 Recall, you are encouraged to consult `rshell -h` for a short manual on how to use `rshell`.